sav-che/TL-2/Authors/Palmer, Ernest Jesse {std. E.J. Palmer}.md

-> [!cite] BHL link: this entry starts at [page 30](https://www.biodiversitylibrary.org/item/103624#page/44/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 30](https://www.biodiversitylibrary.org/page/33189463) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Palmer, Ernest Jesse (1875-1962), English-born American botanist and forester; came to the U.S. in 1878; collector for the Missouri Botanical Garden and the Arnold Arboretum; on the staff of the Arnold Arboretum 1921-1948; student of *Crataegus*. (*E.J.
-Palmer*).
+Palmer, Ernest Jesse (1875-1962), English-born American botanist and forester; came to the U.S. in 1878; collector for the Missouri Botanical Garden and the Arnold Arboretum; on the staff of the Arnold Arboretum 1921-1948; student of *Crataegus*.
+**Abbreviated name**: *E.J.
+Palmer*

 #### Herbarium and types